omar-sherif9992/onCart/READme.md

 The objective of this project is developing a network application based on the client/server architecture.
 You are required to build a web application that is used as a simple shopping website.
 The website allows the users to lookup products descriptions, types, manufacturers… etc. Users should be allowed to create an account, add items to their “cart” and search for products.
-The website should initially be hosted on your PCs “local host” and when the site development phase is done, you should host it online on the cloud platform heroku.com.

 ## ⚠️ Disclaimer
 Users who will Use this Data should only use it for Practice and <strong>not for Commercial Purposes !</strong>